 - A completed copy of the Agreement for Potential Participation

 No. Due to the inherent mobility of vehicles, a project based on the acquisition of vehicles does not create a sufficient benefit to the state for an award under the program.
+This includes trailers, forklifts, skid steers and other wheeled or tracked equipment.

 Similar to the Quality Jobs Program, payroll for this incentive includes wages, overtime and bonuses.
 It does not include benefits, unemployment insurance or other payroll costs.